AlexandarDjordjevic/Socket/README.md

-# Sockets
+# Socket

-The Sockets library provides the foundations of encapsulating in C++ classes the POSIX Sockets.
+The Socket library provides the foundations of encapsulating in C++ classes the POSIX Sockets.
 The purpose of this library is to simplify POSIX socket usage.

 ## Supported platforms / recommended toolchains